Spousal Maintenance

 What Is Spousal Maintenance?

-This may apply due to:
+This may apply where a person is unable to support themselves due to:

 Primary care of young children